What Makes Nashik Famous? [12 Reasons to Visit]

 This historic black stone temple dedicated to Lord Rama stands as an architectural masterpiece with its distinctive shikhara (spire).

-Beyond its religious significance, Shri Kalaram Sanastha Nashik, temple played an important role in India’s social history as the site of Dr. Ambedkar’s temple entry movement in 1930, making it a landmark in the struggle against caste discrimination.
+Beyond its religious significance, the Shri Kalaram Sanastha Nashik temple played an important role in India’s social history as the site of Dr. Ambedkar’s temple entry movement in 1930, making it a landmark in the struggle against caste discrimination.

 Famous Wine Vineyards in Nashik: The Wine Capital of India